 237 McDermot Ave

-The dedicated meeting place for Winnipeg Free Press Journalists, town halls and book launches, his daytime café has sidewalk seating on the quiet corner of Arthur and McDermot.
+The dedicated meeting place for Winnipeg Free Press Journalists, town halls and book launches, this daytime café has sidewalk seating on the (fairly) quiet corner of Arthur and McDermot.

 436 Main St

 Since its inception in 1988, the Palomino has been the go-to nightclub for country music lovers.
-In 2016, it moved to the Exchange District, inheriting its predecessor’s spacious patio.
+In 2016, it moved to the Exchange District, inheriting its predecessor’s spacious patio perfect for dancing the night away.

 These spots provide a seat or two to enjoy the summer sun.